 Bolster your delivery menu like Naan and Kabob

 Last but not least, be prepared with a thoughtful delivery menu.
-In the 2022 DoorDash Restaurant Online Ordering Trends Report, 69% of survey respondents ordered delivery in the past month.
+In the 2022 DoorDash Restaurant Online Ordering Trends Report, 69% of US and 61% of Canadian survey respondents ordered delivery in the past month.

 Adjust your delivery menu to focus on higher-margin items, best-sellers, and dishes that travel well.
 Lighten your team's load by offering items that can be prepped in advance — and avoid sogginess at all costs with proper packaging and testing beforehand.